Benazir Bhutto: 1988 electoral campaign

-Prime Minister (1988–1990)
+First premiership (1988–1990)

 Bhutto in Washington, D.C., in 1989.
 She wore the white dupatta on her head to attract political support from Islamic clerics.

 Bhutto's first cabinet was the largest in Pakistan's history.
 She appointed herself as the new treasury minister, with her mother as a senior minister without portfolio, and her father-in-law as chairman of the parliamentary public accounts committee, quashing hopes that her administration would depart from the entrenched systems of cronyism in the country.
 Most of those in the administration had little political experience.
 Various members of the PPP old guard, including Mumtaz Ali Bhutto, left the party in frustration at the pro-capitalist direction she had taken.

 Following her election, there remained significant mistrust between Bhutto and the right-wing military administration; many senior military figures viewed her, like her father, as a threat to their dominant role in Pakistan's political arena.
 The country's three most powerful figures—Chief of Army Staff Aslam Beg, ISI chief Hamid Gul, and President Khan—all had contempt for her family.
 This opposition was substantial and contributed to Bhutto's inability to pass any major legislation during her first term in office.
 However, she had some successes with initiatives to encourage the development of civil society; she ensured the release of a number of political prisoners detained under the Zia government. and lifted the ban on trade unions and student associations.
 She removed many of the constraints imposed on non-governmental organisations, and introduced measures to lift the media censorship introduced by Zia's military administrations.
 She entrusted Shamsul Hasan with dismantling the National Press Trust, a conglomerate of over 15 newspapers, but President Khan delayed signing the documents and thus the Trust would only be broken up during her second premiership.
 A number of social reforms were carried out, such as the establishment of new literacy centres, new pension rights, and the abolition of admission and bed fees forced upon during the Zia regime.

 Among the problems facing Pakistan when Bhutto took the Premiership was soaring employment and high unemployment.
 The Pakistani government was bankrupt, with Zia having borrowed at high-interest rates to pay government wages.
 Many of the policy promises she had made in her election campaign were not delivered because the Pakistani state was unable to finance them; she had claimed that a million new homes would be built each year and that universal free education and healthcare would be introduced, none of which was economically feasible for her government to deliver.
 The country also faced a growing problem with the illegal narcotics trade, with Pakistan being among the world's largest heroin exporters and the drug's use rapidly increasing domestically.
 Bhutto pledged that she would take tough action on the powerful drug barons.